worthyag/SixLove/reports/finalReport.md

 ```
 **Code Snippet 4** The `signup` html template.

-With that completed, I had written most of the functionality for user authentication, and had a bare bone version of the `registration` app.
+With that completed, I had written most of the functionality for user authentication.
 I then created a superuser in order to conduct a manual pretest, then I wrote some unit tests to test everything thoroughly (this will be expanded on in [section 5.1.1](#511-the-registration-app), though I had written some unit tests as I went along.

 ### 4.1.2 The home page

-The last implementation that I did for the `registration` app was create a landing and stats page (refer to figures # and #).
+The last implementation that I did for the `registration` app was creating a landing and stats page (refer to figures # and #).
 The code for this is in the home view which was shown in
 **Code snippet 3**.
 When the user is authenticated a stats page is shown, and when their not a landing page is shown.

 The stats page is home to two charts (I built these charts using `Chart.js`).
 Chart 1 (doughnut) displays information about the number of tennis sessions a user has and chart 2 (line) displays information about the tennis sessions per month.
 Users can make use of these interactive charts to track their progress by doing some of the following things: